 7. Blue And White

-The blue and white Maine Coon is identified by their mixture of blue and white fur.
-They have white on all four paws, belly and bib, and some have white markings on their face.
+The blue and white Maine Coon is identified by its mixture of blue and white fur.
+They have white on all four paws, bellies, and bib, and some have white markings on their face.

 8. Blue Cream

 The blue cream Maine Coon looks blue, with cream patches or cream colors gently mixed through fur.